borisdev/cpal-llm-chain-demo/README.md

 problem.
 The Amazon-6-pager narrative meeting form attacks this problem.
 Likewise, the Plan as Code concept attacks this problem.
 Code does not require tribal knowledge or social power to validate.
-As narrative complexity increases the value of a representing a plan as code goes up.
+As narrative complexity increases the value of representing a plan as code goes up.
 Code is testable, complex narratives are not.

 Also, code is quickly composable, complex narratives are not.
 Composability